srirajan/onmetal-docker/README.md

 ```

- * One odddity with fleet is that to query the status, you have to run the command on the host running the container.
+ * One oddity with fleet is that to query the status, you have to run the command on the host running the container.
 ```
 fleetctl status db.service
 db.service - DB service